Comparison of Generative Learning Methods for Turbulence Surrogates: Methodology

 In recent years, more advanced variants of the AE have been developed \cite{pinaya2020autoencoders}, including the variational autoencoder (VAE) \cite{kingma2013auto}.
 In contrast to a classical AE, the real-world input images $x \in \mathcal{X}$ are drawn from a chosen probability distribution $p_\theta(x)$ parameterized by the network weights $\theta$, making the encoder and decoder probabilistic and the latent space a latent distribution encoding the distribution parameters.
 In general, this underlying distribution is chosen to be the Gaussian $\mathcal{N}(x; \mu, \sigma)$.
 Through the application of the powerful mathematical framework of Bayesian probability \cite{bayes1958essay, box2011bayesian}, the VAE can be interpreted as a model of the joint distribution $p_\theta(x,z) = p_\theta(x|z)p_\theta(z)$ of the real-world images $x \in \mathcal{X}$ and the samples of the latent distribution $z \in \zeta$, where the goal is to compute the posterior

-Here, $p_\theta(x|z)$ is the likelihood of $x$ given $z$, $p_\theta(z)$ is the prior, and $p_\theta(x)=\int p_\theta(x|z)p_\theta(z)dz$ is the evidence.
-The problem with the definition of evidence is that its computation requires the evaluation over all possible configurations of latents.
-This computation is in general expensive and intractable.
+Here, $p_\theta(x|z)$ is the likelihood of $x$ given $z$, $p_\theta(z)$ is the prior, and $p_\theta(x)=\int p_\theta(x|z)p_\theta(z)dz$ is the evidence, the total probability of observing $x$ under the model, averaged over all possible latent configurations $z$, which is generally expensive and intractable to compute.
 The solution is to approximate the evidence with a family of distributions $q_\phi(z|x)$, where $\phi$ are the network weights for the distribution parameters for each data point $x$.
 Therefore, a computationally tractable approximation of the posterior can be derived by optimizing the evidence lower bound (ELBO), which leads to the following optimization problem for training the VAE:

-where $p_\theta$ and $q_\phi$ are the probabilistic encoder and decoder respectively and $\mathfrak{d}_{KL}$ is the Kullback-Leibler divergence \cite{kullback1951information}, which quantifies how different $q_\phi(z | x)$ is from $p_\theta(z)$.
+where $p_\theta$ and $q_\phi$ are the probabilistic encoder and decoder respectively and $\mathfrak{d}_{KL}$ is the Kullback-Leibler (KL) divergence \cite{kullback1951information}, which quantifies the difference between two probability distributions by computing the expected logarithmic difference between them, i.e. how much information is lost when using $q_\phi(z | x)$ to approximate $p_\theta(z)$.
+Although it behaves like a distance between two distributions, it's not a true norm, being asymmetric and not satisfying the triangle inequality.
 Note that the right-hand side of \eqref{eq:lossVAE} shows the reconstruction loss and the left-hand term forces the latent distribution to be close to the Gaussian prior.
 Since we adopt the ubiquitous assumption of a standard normal prior $p_\theta(z)$ and Gaussian posterior $q_\phi(z | x)$, the KL-divergence can be calculated analytically and only the reconstruction loss needs to be estimated by sampling.
 Thus, we can rewrite the optimization problem in terms of